MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/windows-time-service/windows-server-2016-improvements.md

 In this configuration, the Time Server parameter is this host.
 Its Polling Frequency is 5 seconds and the Clock Update Frequency is also 5 seconds.

-To synchronize exclusively over NTP, we recommend to disable the TimeSync integration service in the guest.
+To synchronize exclusively over NTP, we recommend that you disable the TimeSync integration service in the guest.

 > [!NOTE]
 > Support for accurate time with Linux guests requires a feature that's only supported in the latest upstream Linux kernels.
 The feature isn't widely available across all Linux distros yet.
 For more information about support distributions, see [Supported Linux and FreeBSD virtual machines for Hyper-V on Windows](../../virtualization/hyper-v/supported-linux-and-freebsd-virtual-machines-for-hyper-v-on-windows.md).